BNTechie/Learning_Resources/Statistics/README.md

 ### Output

 The output of the softmax function is a probability distribution, where each element represents the probability of the corresponding class.
 The sum of all probabilities equals 1, making it suitable for multi-class classification tasks.
+The class with the highest probability is typically chosen as the predicted class.
+The magnitude of the logits determines the "confidence" of the predictions.